-Here, we will help explain what a loan on a settlement is and how to obtain a loan on a settlement if you are in a lawsuit and need cash now.
-We will then go into the pros and cons of taking a loan on a settlement and the best time to do it.
+Here, we will help explain what a loan on a settlement is and how to obtain one.
+Read about the pros and cons of taking a loan on a settlement and the best time to do it.

 What It Means

-First, although many consumers call a loan on a settlement a loan, they will quickly find out that there is no such thing as a loan on a settlement, sometimes referred to as a lawsuit loan.
+Consumers usually call a loan on a settlement a loan.
+There is no such thing as a loan on a settlement.
+It is sometimes referred to as a lawsuit loan.
 When a plaintiff seeks funding on a future settlement it is really a non-recourse cash advance.
 This means they don’t have to pay the money back if they lose their case.
-This also means a funding company, that is taking risk of capital, is permitted to charge more than the usury or legal loan rate in most U.S. jurisdictions.
+A funding company is permitted to charge more than the usury or legal loan rate in most U.S. jurisdictions.
+This is because the funding company is taking risk of capital by offering you a settlement loan.

-Now that the technicalities are behind us, we will continue to use the consumer slang of “loan on a settlement” as the basis for explanation.
-So, a loan on a settlement is available when either your case has settled, there is a verdict or judgment on appeal but it is waiting for final payment, or if your lawsuit is still pending and the insurance company is dragging their feet to settle with you or planning to go to trial.
-In all of these cases, funding companies provide their services for individuals who might be out of work, or recovering from surgery, and provide them the cash they deserve to make it through the tough times.
+We will continue to use the consumer slang of “loan on a settlement” as the basis for explanation.
+A settlement loan is available when either your case has settled, there is a verdict or judgment on appeal but it is waiting for final payment, or if your lawsuit is still pending and the insurance company is dragging their feet to settle with you or planning to go to trial.
+Funding companies provide their services for those who need it and provide cash to make it through the tough times.

 Obtaining a Loan on Your Settlement

-If you have read this far, then you are probably already involved in a pending lawsuit that is taking way too long to settle.
+You are probably already involved in a pending lawsuit that is taking way too long to settle.
 And you are interested in how to go about obtaining one of these loans on a lawsuit.
 The good news is the process is really quick and easy!
-In fact, you would be surprised to learn that if working with experienced companies that you could have your cash loan in 24-48 hours after a brief evaluation period.
-The good news is the evaluation process is free, so you will never pay any out of pocket expenses for your loan on a lawsuit.
+If you work with experienced companies, you could have your cash loan in 24-48 hours after a brief evaluation period.
+The good news is the evaluation process is free.
+You will never pay any out of pocket expenses for your loan on a lawsuit.

 Step One

 Here’s how to start the process.
 There is a simple 3 step process to obtaining a loan on a settlement.
 The first step is by contacting a lawsuit funding company with a reputable presence on the internet.
-You can either fill out an online application and a sales rep. will call you back, or the larger companies like Legal-Bay Lawsuit Funding have reps. standing by 24 hours a day to take your application.
+You can either fill out an online application and a sales rep will call you back.
+Legal-Bay Lawsuit Funding have reps standing by 24 hours a day to take your application.

 Step Two

-Step number 2 involves the funding company speaking to your law firm and sending a request for specific case documents to begin the free evaluation process, this is also called The Underwriting Process.
-It is most important to let your law firm know that you are working with the funding company to obtain a loan.
-Since many funding companies call law firms, always specify which company you are working with or your law firm might not send your documents.
-You can simply say to your law firm, “I am working with Legal-Bay lawsuit funding and hereby authorize you to send them the necessary documents to work on my case.”
+The funding company will speak to your law firm and request for specific case documents to begin the process.
+This is also called The Underwriting Process.
+It is most important to let your law firm know that you are working with to obtain a loan.
+Always specify which company you are working with or your law firm might not send your documents.

-Most funding companies are used to doing loans on a settlement, again unless you specifically authorize them to send your documents then they will not do it automatically.
+Most funding companies are used to doing loans on a settlement.
+Unless you specifically authorize them to send your documents, they will not do it automatically.
 Remember, the funding company cannot proceed until they have verified information regarding your lawsuit circumstances from your law firm.

 Step Three

-Ok, so you have filled out an application and your funding company has received all the necessary documents to provide the free evaluation.
+You’ve filled out an application and your funding company has received all the necessary documents to provide the evaluation.
 Step # 3 is the final step.
-If your case is approved for funding, the funding company will make you an offer within 48 hours, and send you a contract with all repayment terms in it.
-If you are comfortable with the repayment terms, then you and your lawyer both sign the agreement and you are funded.
+If your case is approved for funding, the funding company will make you an offer within 48 hours.
+Once accepted, it will send you a contract with all repayment terms in it.
+If you are comfortable with the repayment terms, you and your lawyer sign the agreement and you are funded.
 Simple as that.

 Verdict or Judgment on Appeal Cases